 There are other interviews that go well beneath the surface, revealing Sandy Schklair’s understandable frustration with Tommy, and poor Juliette Danielle addresses her less-than-favorable treatment by fans over the years.
 If by some chance you’re reading this Juliette – sincerely, my heart goes out to you.
 You’ve put up with a lot over the years and you certainly don’t deserve any of it.
 I’m glad this film will help your voice be heard.
 In fact, Room Full of Spoons gives the actors and crew members a great platform to defend their art.
 They all come across as genuine, charismatic, and talented people.

 And despite what his lawyers would say, even Tommy Wiseau is treated with a great deal of respect in the movie.
 Without giving too much away, the movie answers a lot of questions about Tommy as a person, while still leaving some details vague and uncertain.
 During the Q&A after the screening, Harper and his crew had nothing but positive things to say about the man.
 They emphasized that everything they reveal in the film is public record – and that they intentionally left anything speculative or unconfirmed on the cutting room floor.
 As I stated a few months ago, this film is certainly no threat to Tommy – if anything, he should be using it as a marketing tool to help new fans discover The Room.

 Overall, Room Full of Spoons is a movie that any fan of Tommy Wiseau won’t want to miss.
-It’s a masterpiece with even more passion than Tennessee Williams, and I highly recommend checking it out.
-The film is slated for a June 1st release date on DVD and is available to pre-order here.
+It’s a masterpiece with even more passion than Tennessee Williams, and I highly recommend checking it out…. if it ever sees a release date, that is.